jsmoriss/nbsp-french/readme.txt

 *'nbsp_french_add_filters' ( array $names )*

-An associative array of filter names (and their priority number) for the plugin to hook by default.
+An associative array of filter names (and priority) for the plugin to hook by default.

 <pre>
 array(